I was born into an artistic, creative and woodworking family of several generations.

 My education in furniture making began at a very young age in my father’s workshop.
 He ran his own business.
 He used to say “I will never work for anyone else or shave off my beard!”

 I spent a lot of my childhood in his studio watching and learning.

-This was the best experience that could be bestowed upon me in the craft of designing and making furniture.
-My father’s background was sculpting and engineering, a similar background to his father.
-One of his early workshop’s was on London’s King’s Road, where he had a shop selling his work.
-He also worked alongside my mother, a Parisian artist.
+This was the best experience that could be bestowed upon me in the craft of designing and making furniture, sculpture and engineering.
+My father, after a brief stint training to be a pilot in the R.A.F studied sculpture and worked as an engineer before starting his own business.
+One of his early workshop’s was on London’s King’s Road, where he also had a shop selling his work.
+He worked alongside my mother, a Parisian artist.

-Growing up in his workshop I watched and learnt as my father made furniture.
-I observed a tree, cut into planks being brought into the workshop and a wonderful piece of furniture would leave, it was like watching a magician work his magic.
+Growing up in his workshop I watched and learnt as my father and his team made furniture.
+I observed a tree, cut into planks being brought into the workshop and a wonderful piece of furniture would exit, it was like watching a magician work his magic.
 He used to make all manner of amazing things.
 I would then try to make something, learning the basic techniques as I experimented.

-As I gained more experience, I was able to make more complex and ambitious projects and being a bit of a perfectionist I always felt they could be improved upon, also refining my skills in the process.
+As I gained more experience, I was able to tackle more complex and ambitious projects, being a bit of a perfectionist I always felt they could be improved upon, also refining my skills in the process.

-Sometimes I work on a design for many hours, trying to come up with an ingenious solution to the piece of furniture I am designing, that not only retains a uniqueness but is also practical and beautiful.
+Sometimes I work on a project for many hours, trying to come up with an ingenious design, something that it not only unique but is also practical and beautiful.

 Like my father before me, I also have a great interest in sculpting, engineering and art which I incorporate into my furniture, attention to detail and quality of craftsmanship are very important characteristic’s of my work, in our throw away society it is a refreshing change to have a piece of furniture that can be cherished and handed on to future generations.